Learning Objects Competition in Chemistry

 Since one of the objectives of our Network is the optimization of the educational systems, the last edition of the Student Contest has been opened to the students and teachers of schools and universities on how they wanted Chemistry to be taught.

 The results obtained in the last year convinced us to repeat the same theme in the edition 2016-2017 of previous.

 In this edition we would like National coordinators ask more students (in particular the recent graduates) to participate to have their own opinion and their suggestions.

-One of the main objectives of the Contest is to encourage innovative educational systems in order to make more and more interesting Chemistry in the eyes of the students.
+One of the main objectives of the Contest is to encourage innovative teaching systems in order to make more and more interesting Chemistry in the eyes of the students.

 That is why in this edition of the originality of the presentation will be much valued.